 Introduction to Machine Learning Engineering

 Over the past several years, as data acquisition and storage capabilities have exploded within the information technology landscape, so too has the realization that this historical data can be modeled to provide future insights.
-On the heels of this big data revolution, data science has emerged as one of the most highly sought-after disciplines.
+On the heels of this big data revolution, data science has emerged as one of the most highly sought-after disciplines — and machine learning engineers among the most sought-after roles.

 As companies chase these data-driven dreams, they are quickly understanding that data science only takes you part of the way to bottom-line revolution.
 Every day, organizations are realizing that they need to go beyond data science and into the realm of Machine Learning Engineering.